Subproject: AI in Teaching, Studies, and Examinations

 Monday, 27 October 2025, 16:00-16:45

-AI detectors are associated with the hope that examiners can easily and reliably see when AI has been used in written work.
+AI detectors are associated with the hope that examiners will be able to easily and reliably see when AI has been used in a written assignment.
 In this case, universities would not have to adapt or change their examinations with an asynchronous component (such as term papers and theses) despite the widespread use of generative AI models, as unlawful AI use could be recognised and sanctioned accordingly.
 In the lecture, we explain why we should not place our hopes in AI detectors and which questions we should address instead.

 Online lecture at bbb.uni-hildesheim.de/b/kii-ph0-oic-qjb